Valuations and the Hopf Monoid of Generalized Permutahedra: Valuations on poset cones

 \end{definition}

-This formula was obtained by interpreting the set of order ideals of the poset $P$ as an antimatroid.
-Under this identification, the Tutte polynomial for posets is a special case of the Tutte polynomial of antimatroids \cite{KSL91}.
-We now show that this is a valuation.
+The set of lower ideals of a poset forms an antimatroid, and the Tutte polynomial for posets is a special case of the Tutte polynomial of antimatroids; see \cite{KSL91}.
+We now show it is a strong valuation.